kasirgalabs/ERIC/README.md

 - which are given as 1 in `--ienc32insts` bit list flag with `--ienc32key`.
 (To see corresponding instructions you can look above `Encryptable rv32i Instruction List` spoiler.)
 - which are given as `--c_addi` and `--c_addi16sp` seperate instruction flags with `--cencq1key`.

-To illustrate more, these encryptions will be performed (for each corresponding instruction):
+To illustrate more, these encryptions will be performed (for each corresponding instruction in the compiled program):
 ```bash
 lui     ^  11011010110100010001101001100001
 blt     ^  11011010110100010001101001100001